kroc99/Tracker-v1/README.md

 The goal is to create a software good enough that we could potentialy sell to gymshark or another big name gym company,

+## Common Errors:

+1.``` "raise ValueError("Trying to load a model of incompatible/unknown type. "
+ValueError: Trying to load a model of incompatible/unknown type. '/var/folders/5s/c0vsyhgs3c3_r0712w6r46r80000gn/T/tfhub_modules/312f001449331ee3d410d758fccdc9945a65dbc3' contains neither 'saved_model.pb' nor 'saved_model.pbtxt'."```

+  This is a bug within tensorflow, to fix you have to locate the folder within finder using the go feature, personally my file is located at /private/var/folders/5s/c0vsyhgs3c3_r0712w6r46r80000gn/T/tfhub_modules.
+It may change depending on machine but delete that folder is key.